x249/elections-blockchain/README.md

 ## Rationale

 This project was started due to the scarcity of authenticity and transparency of the elections held in the Republic of Sudan in the past.
-It aims to break those barriers by implementing a decentralized solution where anyone can view the content without mutating it once commited.
+It aims to break those barriers by implementing a blockchain solution.
 By using Golang and Docker, the project is able to handle high traffic load and performance bottlenecks other languages suffer from while working on any platform with a small disk footprint (~15MB is the final size of the image).

+E-voting systems provide numerous benefits which include:
+- Prevention of fraud, by reducing human involvement
+- Acceleration of results processing
+- Reduction of spoilt ballots by improved presentation and automatic validation of ballots
+- Reduction of costs due to decreasing voting overhead
+- Increase involvement in democratic process due to easer availability (remote voting)
+- Potential for more direct democracy.

+> _Quoted from Towards the intelligent agents for blockchain e-voting systems_

 ## Features